matt-duyst/mapping-with-matt/_posts/2014-09-11-school-attendance-clark-county.markdown

 ### Abstract:

 The premise of this analysis is to illustrate the relationship between elementary school attendance and number of registered voters in Clark County, NV (District C).
-This school district holds the highest amount of students in the county, making complaints of cramped classrooms and lack of available transportation provided by the school a common occurrence.
+This school district holds the highest number of students in the county, making complaints of cramped classrooms and lack of available transportation provided by the school a common occurrence.

 The idea behind this spatial overlay and geoprocessing process is to create maps that indicate a need for school attendance areas (elementary schools within county-level boundaries) to minimize their class sizes.
-It also reinforces student safety protocols - the underlying base map accentuates available bus routes, or lackthereof for many students who live more than one-mile form the nearest school.
+It also reinforces student safety protocols - the underlying base map accentuates available bus routes, or lack thereof for many students who live more than one-mile from the nearest school.

 ### The Correlation between Elementary School Attendance & Registered Voters: Clark County, NV